mdn/content/files/en-us/web/api/attribution_reporting_api/registering_triggers/index.md

    Again, see {{httpheader("Attribution-Reporting-Register-Trigger")}} for a detailed description of all the available fields.

-3. When a registered attribution trigger is set off, the browser attempts to match the trigger against any attribution source entries stored in the browser's private local cache.
+3. When the user interacts with the attribution trigger, the browser attempts to match the trigger against any attribution source entries stored in the browser's private local cache.
 For a successful match, the site (scheme + [eTLD+1](/en-US/docs/Glossary/eTLD)) of the top-level page on which the trigger is being registered must:

    - match the site of at least one of the `destination`s specified in the source's associated data.
    - be same-origin with the request that specified the source registration.